Medical school is intense, and it prepares you for a variety of careers.

 Histopathology is a medical specialty that is concerned with the diagnosis of diseases affecting body tissues.
 It is a subspecialty of Pathology.

-Procedures used by Histopathologists involves the viewing of the suspicious tissue under a microscope to look out for abnormalities in the normal structure.
+Procedures used by Histopathologists involve the viewing of the suspicious tissue under a microscope to look out for abnormalities in the normal structure.

 This medical specialty is very useful in the diagnosis of cancer and other structural malformations and changes in body tissues.